MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-payment-tolerance-and-payment-discount-tolerance.md

 (2) If payment falls in these ranges, all application entries cannot be closed even with tolerance.

-## <a name="example-2---tolerance-calculations-for-multiple-documents"></a>Example 2 - Tolerance Calculations for Multiple Documents
+## Example 2 - Tolerance Calculations for Multiple Documents

 The following are some example scenarios showing the expected tolerance calculations and postings occurring in different situations.
 The examples are limited to scenarios that result in all entries in the application being closed.